zauberzeug/nicegui/README.md

 The API reference is hosted at [https://nicegui.io](https://nicegui.io).
 It is [implemented with NiceGUI itself](https://github.com/zauberzeug/nicegui/blob/main/main.py).
-You may also have a look at [examples.py](https://github.com/zauberzeug/nicegui/tree/main/examples.py) for more demonstrations of what you can do with NiceGUI.
+You may also have a look at the [examples folder](https://github.com/zauberzeug/nicegui/tree/main/examples) for more demonstrations of what you can do with NiceGUI.

 ## Abstraction